NVIDIA/NeMo-Guardrails/examples/bots/info/README.md

 The general configuration for the bot covers three topics:
 * **General Instructions:** Users can specify general system-level instructions for the bot.
-In this instance, we are specifying that the bot is responsible for answering mathematical questions.
+Let's add that the bot is responsible for answering mathematical questions.
 We are also specifying details like the behavioral characteristics of the bot, for instance, we want it to be concise and only answer questions truthfully.